 Convert Images to WebP: The Complete Guide to Improving Speed, SEO, and Website Performance

 In today’s modern web, loading speed has become one of the most important factors for ensuring an optimal user experience and achieving good search engine rankings.
-Google itself has stated that the speed at which a page loads directly affects SEO and user behavior.
+Google itself has stated that the speed at which a page loads directly affects seo and user behavior.
 In this context, image optimization plays a crucial role, as images are often the heaviest elements on a website.

-Among the most efficient and modern formats available today is WebP, a technology developed by Google that drastically reduces image file size while maintaining high visual quality.
-In this complete guide, you will learn what the WebP format is, why it is superior to PNG and JPG, what SEO benefits it offers, and how to easily convert your images.
+Among the most efficient and modern formats available today is webp, a technology developed by Google that drastically reduces image file size while maintaining high visual quality.
+In this complete guide, you will learn what the WebP format is, why it is superior to png and JPG, what SEO benefits it offers, and how to easily convert your images.

 What Is the WebP Format and Why It Matters

 WebP is a next‑generation image format designed to offer more efficient compression than traditional formats.
-Unlike JPG and PNG, WebP supports both lossy and lossless compression, allowing you to choose the best balance between quality and file size.
+Unlike jpg and PNG, WebP supports both lossy and lossless compression, allowing you to choose the best balance between quality and file size.

 Key Features of WebP